Can Any Machine Inspect Better than a Human?

 Radiant’s in-line INSPECT.assembly station combines precision optics with automated pass/fail testing.

 Exceeding Human Inspection Accuracy.
-The INSPECT.assembly system uses a camera with a scientific-grade image sensor that has a broad dynamic range (up to 61 dB) enabling it to detect hairline contrast variations on part surfaces caused by reflections of light (like shadows that indicate a drill hole, or spectral reflections that indicate a metal component).
+The INSPECT.assembly system uses a camera with a scientific-grade image sensor that has a broad dynamic range (better than 59 dB) enabling it to detect hairline contrast variations on part surfaces caused by reflections of light (like shadows that indicate a drill hole, or spectral reflections that indicate a metal component).
 The system can capture and classify defects with extreme precision, processing images at high speed while producing very low image noise.
 INSPECT.assembly cameras offer extremely high image sensor resolution, enabling them to detect defects so subtle that they go unnoticed by human inspectors, such as a gap variation between components of less than 1mm or the absence of tiny black screws on a black surface.

 Image captured by the INSPECT.assembly system and analyzed by onboard INSPECT Software.